 California is a community property state, which means the law presumes that all property acquired during the marriage is owned equally by both spouses.
-Upon divorce, a couple’s assets are divided to ensure that each spouse receives one-half of the community estate.
+Upon divorce, a couple’s assets are divided (the practice of asset division) to ensure that each spouse receives one-half of the community estate.

 In theory, it seems simple enough to add up the value of a couple’s community estate and then split the number in half.
 In practice, however, there are several complicated legal issues involved in dividing assets and debts.
 For example, it is not unusual for a spouse to make payments on a separate property asset (acquired before the marriage) with community property income (earned during the marriage).
 In such an instance, the community should still receive an interest in the asset, even if the asset is deemed “separate property.”
 In fact, if community funds were used to pay for a large portion of the asset, the community interest could be significantly higher than the acquiring spouse’s interest in his or her own “separate property.”